The 5 Most Unusual Constructions in the World

 Guggenheim Museum, Spain

 The Guggenheim Museum can be seen in the city of Bilbao in Spain.
 The Guggenheim Museum is a complex of several different interconnected buildings.
-The entire building is coated with titanium, limestone, and glass.
+The entire structure is coated with titanium, limestone, and glass.
 It was designed by Canadian-American architect Frank Gehry and opened to the public in 1997.

 Atomium, Belgium